ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Collaboration and Contribution/readme.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to solve the environment and train the agents to play tennis!
+Follow the instructions in `CollaborationAndCompetition.ipynb` to solve the environment and train the agents to play tennis!